warengonzaga/daisy.js/README.md

 ## Status

-This project is under development...
+This project is under development... will be available on January 22, 2019.

 ## Donate